 Claims History

-A clean claims history over 3-5 years results in lower premiums.
-Multiple crop loss claims, spray drift incidents, or property claims will increase your costs.
-Good risk management practices - shelter belts, frost protection, spray management - help maintain a clean record.
+A clean record over three to five years earns lower premiums.
+Repeated crop loss claims, spray drift incidents or property claims push up costs.
+Proactive risk measures - hail netting, frost fans, documented spray protocols - support a cleaner record.

 👷